 The Presbytery of Lake Michigan provided $10,000 to enable the Rev. Robert Rasmussen and his congregation to help people struggling with poverty, homelessness, substance abuse and mental illness.
 As the organization grew, two partner non-profits evolved — Housing Resource Inc. and Loaves & Fishes.
 Partnership among the three organizations continues today.
 MwC serves as the daytime shelter, resource center, and offers prepared meals; HRI provides housing assistance; and Loaves & Fishes operates 28 food pantries providing groceries to those in need.

 Serving meals in North Presbyterian Church started around 1982.
 The daily meal count averaged 99 people each weekday.
-To more fully serve the community, MwC incorporated in 1985 and moved to its current site on North Church Street.
+To more fully serve the community, MwC incorporated in 1985 and moved to North Church Street.
 In 2016, after a successful Capital Campaign, MwC moved into a new building at 500 North Edwards Street.
 Currently, between 250 to 500 meals are served daily.
 Both breakfast and lunch are served 365 days/year.